Tupamaros: Background

 Due to the reforms implemented at the beginning of the 20th century during the Batlle era, Uruguay became one of the most prosperous nations in Latin America.
 Since then, the country has maintained a robust welfare state, progressive social and labor laws, and a high quality of life, earning it the nickname 'The Switzerland of the Americas'.
 Additionally, since the mid-19th century, Uruguay has experienced a massive wave of European migration, particularly from Italians and Spaniards, who significantly shaped its culture and society.

 During both World Wars, the Uruguayan economy was significantly boosted by the sale of raw materials to countries involved in the conflicts.
 However, from the mid-1950s onward, as global demand for agricultural products declined and Europe underwent reconstruction, exports fell, leading to a severe economic crisis.
 The Tupamaros emerged during this period of instability, attracting professionals, workers, trade unionists, and students.
-Unlike other guerrilla groups formed during the Cold War, the MLN-T was primarily composed revolutionary leftist individuals from the upper-middle and upper classes.
+Unlike other guerrilla groups formed during the Cold War, the MLN-T was primarily composed of revolutionary leftist individuals from the upper-middle and upper classes.